Click0910/level-task/README.md

 ### Architecture

-As was mentioned before, for this project is used Message broker and queues (RabbitMQ), consumers (celery workers), API (fastAPI), broker-backend (Redis) and DB (PostgresSQL).
+As was mentioned before, for this project are used Message broker and queues (RabbitMQ), consumers (celery workers), API (fastAPI), broker-backend (Redis) and DB (PostgresSQL).

 The complete flow you can check in the next diagrams: